PoojaSinha8809/Practical-Assignment-17/README.md

 >> Recall: 0.92: The recall is higher than the macro average due to the dominance of the class 0 predictions.

 >> F1-score: 0.91: The model is performing well when considering both precision and recall across all classes.

+📉 The Core Issue: Class Imbalance

+As in our previous models (e.g., SVM), there is still a class imbalance issue:

+6813 clients are in class 0 (not subscribed)

+836 clients are in class 1 (subscribed)

+The precision and recall for class 1 are still not ideal, primarily because the model is heavily biased toward predicting class 0 (not subscribed), which is more prevalent.

 ### Model Evaluation and Comparision